 Great!
 So, you’ve figured that a rowing machine is perfect for you.
-However, you have searched the market and found a lot of different types of rowing machines for sale.
+However, you have searched the market and found a lot of different types of rowing machines.
 Now you’re confused and might not even know where to start.

 We’re going to explain a little bit about the different types of rowing machines and how each of these can benefit you.